gardener/gardener-extension-shoot-cert-service/docs/operations/deployment.md

         deactivateAuthorizations: true # if true, enables flag --acme-deactivate-authorizations in cert-controller-manager
         skipDNSChallengeValidation: false # if true, skips dns-challenges in cert-controller-manager

-        gardenerCertificates:
-          seed:
-            dnsSecretRole: internal-domain # secret role for the DNS provider, used to lookup the DNS secret in the `garden` namespace
-            enabled: true # if true, the extension creates a certificate in the `garden` namespace on the runtime cluster to provide the TLS secret with the label `gardener.cloud/role: garden-cert`

       # The following values are only needed if the extension should be deployed on the runtime cluster.
       runtimeClusterValues:
         certificateConfig:
           defaultIssuer:
             # typically the same values as at .spec.deployment.values.certificateConfig.defaultIssuer
             ...
-        gardenerCertificates:
-          runtimeCluster:
-            enabled: true # if true, the extension creates a certificate in the `garden` namespace on the seeds to provide the TLS secret with the label `gardener.cloud/role: controlplane-cert`
   resources:
   - globallyEnabled: true # if true, the extension is enabled for all shoots by default
     kind: Extension